.

 (Data Source: MOC GOI)

-In 2012, Liberia acceded to India’s Duty-Free Tariff Preference (DFTP) Scheme for Least Developed Countries (LDCs).
-The DFTP, which was amended in April 2015, provides zero duty and preferential market access to LDCs on more than 98% of India’s tariff lines.
+An important feature of bilateral trade relationship is Liberia’s inclusion in India’s Duty-Free Tariff Preference (DFTP) Scheme in 2012, which helps boost Liberian export like timber, vegetable oil, and rubber.
+The DFTP provides zero duty and preferential market access to LDCs on more than 98% of India’s tariff lines.

 Liberia has signed the Framework Agreement in International Solar Alliance (ISA).
 The process of ratification by the Liberian Parliament is also underway.

-India is a preferred destination for medical treatment among the Liberians.
+India is a preferred destination for higher education and medical treatment among the Liberians.

 Indian Investment